Toyota Prius costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsThe Toyota Prius returns excellent efficiency for a conventional hybrid car, making it very cheap to run

-- 3Running costs - currently readingThe fourth-generation Toyota Prius offers exceedingly low running costs with a hybrid powertrain that maximises efficiency
+- 3Running costs & insurance - currently readingThe fourth-generation Toyota Prius offers exceedingly low running costs with a hybrid powertrain that maximises efficiency